CuboidRaptor/Python-Beetroot/README.rst

 Bad Obfuscation Stuff:
 ======================

-- beetroot.obf.strobfuscate(string) ; Minorly obfuscates strings, this is definitely not secure, don't rely on this being irreversible or secure.
+- beetroot.obf.obfuscate(string) ; Minorly obfuscates objects, this is definitely not secure, don't rely on this being irreversible or secure.
+If you want to obfuscate Python 3 code, use beetroot.cython()

-- beetroot.obf.strunobfuscate(string) ; Deobfuscates strings made by beetroot.strobfuscate()
+- beetroot.obf.unobfuscate(string) ; Deobfuscates objects made by beetroot.strobfuscate()

-- beetroot.obf.byteobfuscate(bytestring) ; Obfuscates bytestrings, this isn't secure either.

-- beetroot.obf.byteunobfuscate(bytestring) ; Unobfuscates bytestrings created by beetroot.byteobfuscate()

 Random stuff:
 =============